-The City will take approximately 10 business days after the ARB meeting date to perform an initial review of your submittal and return comments to you.
-Additional review time will be needed if MSD review is required and for each additional City review.
+The City will take approximately 10-15 business days after the ARB date to review your submittal and return comments to you.
+Additional review time will be needed if MSD review is required or for each additional review.
 The process flow chart for review can be viewed in Appendix G.